erinlmiller/fend-project-memory-game/README.md

 * Open in your favorite browser.
 * Click cards in order to find matches.
 * After all cards have been matched, a modal will pop up, tell you your stats, and give you the option to play again or end the current game.
-* You may restart the game at any time by click the refresh icon.
+* You may restart the game at any time by clicking the refresh icon.

 ## Icon Source